-4. Quarterly Meeting: The City and the Union will devote one ITAC meeting each quarter to the Program, in which results of the Program will be reviewed.
+4. Twice Yearly Meeting: The City and the Union will devote one ITAC meeting every six months to the Program, in which results of the Program will be reviewed.
 The parties will review success in:

 - a) speed in recruitment and filling vacancies; - b) training efforts;